IgniteUI/igniteui-xplat-docs/doc/en/components/calendar.md

 ### Single Selection Calendar

 Instantiating the `IgcCalendarComponent` is as easy as placing it in the html.
-This will display the current month in the single selection mode.
+This will display the current month in single selection mode.

 ```html
 <!-- Single selection mode -->